-Pleasanton Poet Laureate Sandra Harrison Kay is culminating her term with an event designed to highlight the work, inspirations, and accomplishments of past Pleasanton poet laureates.
-Scheduled to take place on Wednesday, April 8, from 6:00 to 8:00 p.m. in the Firehouse Arts Center Theater, the evening will feature the launching of a film, “8 Shots of Ink,” she has been creating which features interviews with Deborah Grossman and Kirk Ridgeway, among others, as well as readings of poetry by past poet laureates that will be participating in the evening’s events.
-The film is a collaborative effort by Sandra, Jane Berry, Filmmaker and Consultant, and Casey Boyden, a talented local youth who has been filming and editing.
-After a short intermission, honored guest Deborah Jordan Bernal, president of the California Writers Club: Tri-Valley Branch, will discuss local literary groups and opportunities, and there will be a time for open mic poetry readings before the evening’s conclusion.
+Pleasanton Poet Laureate Sandra Harrison Kay culminated her term with an event designed to highlight the work, inspirations, and accomplishments of past Pleasanton poet laureates.
+On Wednesday, April 8, at the Firehouse Arts Center Theater, Sandra launched her film, “8 Shots of Ink.”
+The film features interviews with Deborah Grossman and Kirk Ridgeway, among others.
+The evening also included readings of poetry by past poet laureates.
+The film is a collaborative effort by Sandra, Jane Berry, Filmmaker and Consultant, and Casey Boyden, a talented local youth who did the filming and editing.
+To close out the night, Deborah Jordan Bernal, president of the California Writers Club: Tri-Valley Branch, discussed local literary groups and opportunities, and hosting an open mic poetry reading.

 Pleasanton Teen Poet Laureates

 Teen Poet Laureates, Maya Lyubomirsky and Nicole Tsuno, invited all of Pleasanton to participate in their Pleasanton Poetry Project.
 The poem made it’s debut Saturday, May 9th at the Big Draw in downtown Pleasanton.
 Did you get to read it?

 The City of Pleasanton is looking for Talented Teens!

 Would you like to contribute to your community?

 If this sounds like you, complete the application and you may be selected at the next PLEASANTON TEEN POET LAUREATE.